Master of Nursing Programme

 - Women’s Health

 A study track will only be offered upon sufficient registration.
-Tracks in bold fonts were offered in 2016-2017.
+Tracks in bold fonts are offered in 2018-2019.

 Further information on the programme can be found in the programme's Regulations and Syllabuses.
 (Note: not all elective courses on the syllabuses will be offered in any given year, it is subjected to the availability of teaching resources and sufficient interest in the course.)